 - Every time we get a PR mention, the floodgates open.
 When we hired our CMO, I fended off hundreds of ad agency sharks.

 - I try to respond to every inquiry because I used to work at an agency.
-Its gotten to be virtually impossible.
+It's gotten to be virtually impossible.
 Sorry.

 - Stop!
 Please stop.

 There is no shortage of opinions from marketers about advertising agency new business development practices.
 And their opinions are not very flattering.
 In our zeal to find that next great client, agencies so often forget the rules, cut corners, ignore experience or go after everything.
-Which may be one reason agency new business success rates are so low.
+This may be one reason agency new business success rates are so low.

 I welcome your thoughts or disagreement.
-I’ll be positing more insights from the research so stay tuned.
+I’ll be posting more insights from the research so stay tuned.
 The more we share and collaborate, the smarter and more successful we will all be.
 We all have to work together to improve the practices of our profession.
 After all, new business is the future of your agency.